 Put this mixture together as close to serving time as possible.

 The longer the sparkling wine sits in the pitcher, the less fizz there will be in the Mimosas.

-Which is simply to replace the champagne with sparkling grape juice.
+Simply replace the champagne with sparkling grape juice.

 However, I usually find that if I have made my own fresh squeezed orange juice, they are just as happy drinking that.